-Enter the total number of new cases and the total number of people in the population at risk to determine the cumulative incidence.
+Enter the total number of new cases during a specified time period and the total number of people in the population at risk at the start of that period to determine the cumulative incidence (risk).

 Cumulative Incidence Formula